eclipse-bluechi/bluechi/tests/README.md

 The integration tests rely on containers as separate compute entities.
 These containers are used to simulate BlueChi's functional behavior on a single runner.

-The [containers](./containers/) directory contains two container files.

-The `integration-test-base` file describes the builder base image that is published to [https://quay.io/repository/bluechi/integration-test-base](https://quay.io/repository/bluechi/integration-test-base).
-It contains core dependencies such as systemd and devel packages.
+Both, [integration-test-local](./containers/integration-test-local) as well as [integration-test-snapshot](./containers/integration-test-snapshot), are based on the [integration-base](../containers/integration-test-base) image which contains core dependencies such as systemd and devel packages.
+The base image is published to [https://quay.io/repository/bluechi/integration-test-base](https://quay.io/repository/bluechi/integration-test-base).

-Both, `integration-test-local` as well as `integration-test-snapshot`, are based on the builder base image for the integration tests and contain compiled products and configurations for integration testing.

 ### Updating container images in registry